0xSero/partisia-docs/docs/combi-innovation.md

 ## Examples of combinations that you can use in your contract innovation

+Partisia has several successful use cases, pilot projects with private deployments of the same infrastructure supporting Partisia Blockchain.
+The scope of these applications include internet privacy, user control of data, financial privacy, cybersecurity, humanitarian aid and confidential health statistics.
+You can read more about these pilot projects [here](https://partisiablockchain.com/ecosystem).

+By combining the functionality of different types of smart contracts it is possible to create application on the public blockchain within the same areas as the successful pilot projects.

 ### Next generation AMM
 - Token contract
 - Escrow contract